-- IP003 medium rise residential development (3 - 4 storeys) north of Sir Alf Ramsey Way with opportunity for feature block up to 6 storeys at west end of site, alongside River Gipping; layout to address park setting to the east, canal side to the north and river to the west. - IP120b residential development west of West End Road, 3-4 storeys high and up to 8 storeys at southern end; design and layout to address river setting on both sides; landscape buffer to sub-station. - IP004 mixed use development; existing historic Tram Shed building retained and converted for office use; residential development to the west fronting West End Road, up to 6 storeys in height. - IP119 residential development up to 2-3 storeys; landscape buffer to sub-station and at southern tip. - New foot / cycle connection to Handford Road, via Bibb Way or Cullingham Road. - Residential development to adopt perimeter block layout, with
+- IP003 medium rise residential development (3 - 4 storeys) north of Sir Alf Ramsey Way with opportunity for feature block up to 6 storeys at west end of site, alongside River Gipping; layout to address park setting to the east, canal side to the north and river to the west. - IP120b residential development west of West End Road, 3-4 storeys high and up to 8 storeys at southern end; design and layout to address river setting on both sides; landscape buffer to substation. - IP004 mixed use development; existing historic Tram Shed building retained and converted for office use; residential development to the west fronting West End Road, up to 6 storeys in height.

-- Traffic calming to Sir Alf Ramsey Way. - Layout & design to address flood risk. - Cycle and pedestrian connections created where possible across the river and canal; - Public access to riverside incorporated into layouts and linking to the Waterfront. - Layout and design to take account of the historic environment including archaeology.
+- IP119 residential development up to 2-3 storeys; landscape buffer to sub-station and at southern tip. - New foot / cycle connection to Handford Road, via Bibb Way or Cullingham Road. - Residential development to adopt perimeter block layout, with landscaped frontages addressing River Gipping, Alderman Canal and wildlife area. - Traffic calming to Sir Alf Ramsey Way. - Layout & design to address flood risk. - Cycle and pedestrian connections created where possible across the river and canal; - Public access to riverside incorporated into layouts and linking to the Waterfront. - Layout and design to take account of the historic environment including archaeology.